Boris Policeband: Legacy

-He appears in the film that Coleen Fitzgibbon and Alan W. Moore created in 1978 (finished in 2009) of a no wave concert to benefit Colab called X Magazine Benefit that documents a performance of Boris Policeband, along with those of DNA and James Chance and the Contortions.
+Boris Policeband appears in the film that Coleen Fitzgibbon and Alan W. Moore created in 1978 (finished in 2009) of a no wave concert to benefit Colab called X Magazine Benefit that documents a performance of Boris Policeband, along with those of DNA and James Chance and the Contortions.
 Shot in black and white super-8 the film captures the gritty look and sound of the music scene during that era.
 In 2013 it was exhibited at Salon 94, an art gallery in New York City.

 In 1978 Sylvère Lotringer conducted a one-page interview with Policeband (with a one-page photo) in Columbia University's philosophy department publication of Semiotext(e) called Schizo-Culture: The Event, The Book.

-Perelman ended the Policeband project in the mid-80s to pursue classical viola.
+Perelman, a self-proclaimed Materialistic-Socialist and Antidisestablishmentotalitarian, ended the Policeband project in the mid-80s to pursue classical viola and died sometime after 1986 and before 2011, possibly near Los Angeles, from complications related to a congenital heart condition.